mjmeli/Steam-Market-Tools/README.md

 This project will create a json file representing every weapon skin available on the Steam CSGO market.
 It will contain every weapon, it's associated skins, and the available conditions for that skin.

+NOTE: Does not include StatTrak™ weapons at the moment.

 Example:

     {